What is a clinical trial?

 What side effects should I expect?

-The Informed Consent Form will provide details on all of the known safety information on the research medication.
+The Informed Consent Form will provide details on all of the known safety information on the investigational medication.
 Please direct any additional questions to your doctor.

 Do I have to pay to participate in a clinical study?

-No. The investigational treatment and associated diagnostics are provided free of charge to clinical study participants.
+No. The investigational medication and associated diagnostics are provided free of charge to clinical study participants.

 How do I get started?